Mark Zuckerberg to Congress: My team will get back to you on that

 The hearings in both the Senate and the House were mainly focused on data collected by Facebook and the apps that live on its platforms, as well as how that data can be used.
 While lawmakers had a lot of questions, Zuckerberg did not always have an answer ready.
 Instead, he told lawmakers that his team would “follow up.”
-This is actually a pretty common practice at hearings for executives, but since last month's testimony, we've contacted the spokespeople of the Congress members who were promised a follow up.
-Based on our reporting, Facebook has yet to directly and formally respond to any of these questions.
+This is actually a pretty common practice at hearings for executives, but since April’s testimony, we’ve contacted the spokespeople of the Congress members who were promised a follow up and kept an eye on any updates from the company itself.

 1. Did Facebook employees work with Cambridge Analytica on Trump’s campaign?

 SEN. MARIA CANTWELL, D-WASH.: During the 2016 campaign, Cambridge Analytica worked with the Trump campaign to refine tactics.
 And were Facebook employees involved in that?

 ZUCKERBERG: Senator, I don’t know that our employees were involved with Cambridge Analytica.
 Although I know that we did help out the Trump campaign overall in sales support in the same way that we do with other companies.

 CANTWELL: So they may have been involved and all working together during that time period?
 Maybe that’s something your investigation will find out.

 ZUCKERBERG: Senator, my — I can certainly have my team get back to you on any specifics there that I don’t know, sitting here today.